sravankaruturi/sravankaruturi/README.md

 I'm also learned React/NextJs ( and React Native ) and my first major project is my portfolio found at ( www.sravan.gg ) and the source code for that is the react-portfolio repo.

-My other interests include, VR, AI/ML and learning new languages, both programming and natural ( currently French and TypeScript ).
+My other interests include, VR, AI/ML and learning new languages, both programming and natural ( currently French and Swift ).

 I'm looking for new oppurtunities so if you have any that you think I'd be a good fit for, please reach out!